FNNDSC/pfdo_med2image/README.rst

               Inverts the contrast intensity of the source image.

         [--reslice]
         For 3D data only.
-Assuming [i,j,k] coordinates, the default is to save along the 'k' direction.
-By passing a --reslice image data in the 'i' and 'j' directions are also saved.
-Furthermore, the <outputDir> is subdivided into 'slice' (k), 'row' (i), and 'col' (j) subdirectories.
+Assuming [x,y,z] coordinates, the default is to save along the 'z' direction.
+By passing a --reslice image data in the 'x' and 'y' directions are also saved.
+Furthermore, the <outputDir> is subdivided into 'slice' (z), 'row' (x), and 'col' (y) subdirectories.

         [--threads <numThreads>]
         If specified, break the innermost analysis loop into <numThreads>